Student Additions Account

 Access Perlego – an online academic library

-If Student Additions is your first current account with us and you open it by 30 November 2021, we’ll email you a voucher that gives you a free 12-month subscription to Perlego.
-You’ll need to redeem it by 31 December 2021 (terms and conditions apply).
+If you open or switch to a Student Additions account by 30 November 2021, you’ll get a voucher that gives you a free 12-month subscription to Perlego.
+You’ll need to redeem it by 31 December 2021 to receive the free 12-month subscription (terms and conditions apply).

 What you’ll need to apply